frizatch/MaptimeScratch/MaptimeTutorials/EarthEngine/EarthEngineTutorial2020.md

 But this is Google Earth ENGINE:

 It's planetary-scale platform for doing data science.
 Google Earth Engine allows users to run algorithms on georeferenced imagery and vectors stored on Google's infrastructure.
+You have to apply to have one (and only one!)
+Google account approved for access.
+Do read the [Terms of Service](https://earthengine.google.com/terms/) carefully.

+NOTE: *This tutorial is in the context of nonprofit, research, and education use.
+Commercial applications of Google Earth Engine require a paid commercial license.*

 A good place for more orientation: https://earthengine.google.com/faq/